-- School commitment of resources toward retention program in 17-18
+- School commitment of resources toward retention project in 18-19

 - Potential to scale learning/strategies to other schools

-Grant award decisions will be made by a Selection Committee of Oakland public school teachers, school leaders, and citywide leaders by early June 2017.
+Grant award decisions will be made by a Selection Committee of Oakland public school teachers, school leaders, and citywide talent leaders by May 23, 2018.